 The documents themselves constitute an invaluable resource in the study of local history and medieval toponymy.
 They relate to the controversy over the rights to tithes from the ancient territory of Scodosia – the south-west section of the Province of Padua – during the period 1199 to 1236.

-This digitised collection marks the culmination of a teaching and research project that was started in the 1990s by Palaeography academics from the University of Padova, and that saw the publication, in 2001, of the volume “Le pergamene del Dipartimento di Storia dell’Università di Padova: 1199-1236” (“The parchments of the Department of History at the University of Padova: 1199-1236”).
+This digitised collection marks the culmination of a teaching and research project that was started in the 1990s by Palaeography academics from the University of Padua, and that saw the publication, in 2001, of the volume “Le pergamene del Dipartimento di Storia dell’Università di Padova: 1199-1236” (“The parchments of the Department of History at the University of Padua: 1199-1236”).

 The project comprised 5 basic phases:

 - Assessment of the condition of the parchments

 - Archiving and online publication on the Phaidra platform

 1. Assessment of the condition of the parchments

 Assessment of the materials confirmed the need for a preliminary conservation phase before the parchments could be digitised; they were badly dehydrated and had been kept rolled up, conditions that could have made effective digitisation problematic, and may even have threatened the integrity of the parchments during the scanning process.